 - Save the Villain: Batman tries to save Jack Napier from falling into the vat of chemicals, but fails.
-And failing to rescue Napier in time only transformed him into a worse villain!
+Failing to rescue Napier in time only transforms him into a worse villain!
 Seriously Batman, you had ONE job!

-- Saved by the Platform Below: On top of the cathedral when Batman and Vicki Vale peer over the edge to see if the Joker had truly fallen, only to be pulled over themselves by the Joker who had been hanging from the ledge.
-Can often be when the Big Bad is Not Quite Dead.
+- Saved by the Platform Below: On top of the cathedral when Batman and Vicki Vale peer over the edge to see if the Joker has truly fallen, only to be pulled over themselves by the Joker who has been hanging from the ledge.

 - Scary Black Man: The last of the goons Batman has to fight before getting to Joker himself.
-He actually manages to beat the living piss out of Bats at first, although to be fair our hero had already been seriously injured.
+He actually manages to beat the living piss out of Bats at first, although to be fair, our hero has already been seriously injured prior to this.

 - Screaming Warrior: Joker has 2-4 guys like this.
 One of them fights Batman in an alley with dual swords, and the other three fight in succession in the belfry scene at the end.
 The last guy, a Scary Black Man, provides the only real threat.

-- Screw This, I'm Outta Here!: After Jack killed Bruce's parents and was about to shoot Bruce too, his partner decides they should split."Man, let's go!
+- Screw This, I'm Outta Here: After Jack kills Bruce's parents and is about to shoot Bruce, too, his partner decides they should split."Man, let's go!
 Let's go, Jack!!"

 - Second-Hand Storytelling: The beginning has two Mooks telling stories about the rumor of the Batman.
 Since Batman dresses up as a bat to play on criminals' fears, this scene is very effective at showing that it's working.